 This foal was euthanised at 21 days of age due to a spontaneous leg fracture.

 A full necropsy was performed.
-Gross findings revealed a mild internal hydrocephalus (an accumulation of cerebrospinal fluid within the brain), a heart defect, and severely altered lymphoid organs.
+Gross findings revealed mild internal hydrocephalus (an accumulation of cerebrospinal fluid within the brain), a heart defect, and severely altered lymphoid organs.

 Discussing their findings, the study team said the ST14 gene had essential roles in skin and hair follicle development, with mutations causing related conditions in humans and mice.